-ENVIRONMENTAL SUSTAINABILITY GOAL ACTION Prioritize the improvement of the ecological health, access, and recreation opportunities of Flint's natural systems through responsible planning and natural landscaping projects Transform underutilized and inactive parkland into passive-use sites by transitioning manicured turfs into native vegetation with pollinator gardens, rain gardens, and native grasses to increase beauty, enhance native systems, and reduce maintenance costs Prioritize sustainable and energy-efficient construction and/or improvements at parks and community centers Seek funding and partnerships to develop specific projects for the restoration and enhancement of natural areas to improve the health of the City's ecosystem as it relates to open space and parks Develop interpretive, place-based education materials to engage diverse audiences by demonstrating the relevance of parks and natural systems on civic and daily life
+ENVIRONMENTAL JUSTICE, SUSTAINABILITY, & RESILIENCE GOAL ACTION Prioritize the improvement of the ecological health, access, and recreation opportunities of Flint's natural systems through responsible, resilient planning and natural landscaping projects Give residents and areas of the city adversely impacted by consequences of past urban renewal and industrial pollution, special consideration for environmental projects as a form of environmental justice Transform underutilized and inactive parkland into passive-use sites by transitioning manicured turfs into native vegetation with pollinator gardens, rain gardens, and native grasses to increase beauty, enhance native systems, and reduce maintenance costs Prioritize sustainable and energy-efficient construction and/or improvements at parks and community centers Conduct a Tree Inventory and Action Plan for the City of Flint Park System Seek funding and partnerships to develop specific projects for the restoration and enhancement of natural areas to improve the health of the City's ecosystem as it relates to open space and parks Develop interpretive, place-based education materials to engage diverse audiences by demonstrating the relevance of parks and natural systems on civic and daily life

-FLINT RIVER SYSTEM REVITALIZATION AND ACCESS GOAL ACTION Protect, enhance, and promote the Flint River and its watershed, including lakes, and tributary creeks and streams, as appealing and valuable community assets Support partnerships that increase recreational opportunities, family programming, environmental education, and events along the Flint River and the City's lakes and creeks Support the Flint Riverfront Restoration Project and expand its efforts throughout the city to add value to all residents Increase public access to waterfronts while preserving and enhancing views of th natural area by developing fishing piers, kayaking and canoe launches, overlooks and trail connections Install green infrastructure in parks away from bodies of water to improve groundwater quality, mitigate the risk of flooding, and naturally treat storm/rainwater Pursue 'daylighting' projects to unbury existing streams and restore natural systems Prioritize land and water trail investment that connect neighborhoods to parks, recreation facilities, the Flint River Trail, and other regional trails Support the completion of trails projects such as the Grand Traverse Greenway and the Genesee Valley Trail extension as well as persue new trails Create wayfinding signage to showcase trail entrances and demonstrate the connections between green spaces and different parts of the city Work with the State of Michigan, Genesee County, and adjacent municipalities to connect the Flint River trail system to neighboring communities
+FLINT RIVER SYSTEM REVITALIZATION AND ACCESS GOAL ACTION Protect, enhance, and promote the Flint River and its watershed, including lakes, and tributary creeks and streams, as appealing and valuable community assets Support partnerships that increase recreational opportunities, family programming, environmental education, and events along the Flint River and the City's lakes and creeks Support the Flint Riverfront Restoration Project and expand its efforts throughout the city to add value to all residents Increase public access to waterfronts while preserving and enhancing views of the natural area by developing fishing piers, kayaking and canoe launches, overlooks, and trail connections Install green infrastructure in parks away from bodies of water to improve groundwater quality, mitigate the risk of flooding, and naturally treat storm/rain-water Pursue 'daylighting' projects to unbury existing streams and restore natural systems Prioritize land and water trail investment that connect neighborhoods to parks, recreation facilities, the Flint River Trail, and other regional trails Support the completion of trails projects such as the Grand Traverse Greenway and the Genesee Valley Trail extension as well as pursue new trails Create wayfinding signage to showcase trail entrances and demonstrate the connections between green spaces and different parts of the city Work with the State of Michigan, Genesee County, and adjacent municipalities to connect the Flint River trail system to neighboring communities

 Providing even the most basic of park services in the face of a steadily declining population and park millage drastically limits the amount of projects and improvements the City of Flint can take on, relative to its need.
-It is prudent that Flint not detail plans for specific projects given the changing levels in funding and the challenge of assembling partners and volunteers.
+It is prudent that Flint not detail plans for specific projects years into the future given the changing levels in funding and the challenge of assembling partners and volunteers.

-Drafting 5-Year Community Park Plans at individual parks with park adopters and neighborhood stakeholders has been the best way to identify specific projects wanted by the community and to meet the goals and objectives of the Imagine Flint Master Plan and this Park System Plan.
-The planning process relies heavily on public input and there are numerous opportunities to gather feedback and make revisions to guarantee the community's vision is being created.
+In the past, however, when opportunity and funding arose, drafting individual Community Park Plans at individual parks with park adopters and neighborhood stakeholders was the best way to identify specific projects wanted by the community.
+This met the goals and objectives of the Imagine Flint Master Plan and this Park System Plan.
+The planning process relied heavily on public input and there are numerous opportunities to gather feedback and make revisions to guarantee the community's vision is being created.

-To use Mott Park as an example, the community identified a variety projects to improve the park:
+To use Mott Park as an example, in 2016 the community identified a variety projects to improve the park: